The Prime Minister Theresa May has made history as the first female British leader to feature on the cover of US fashion bible Vogue.

 And the interview, and first pictures, have now been released - and it's a revealing insight into the life of the woman leading the UK towards Brexit.
 She was pictured for the cover at her country home, Chequers, and was shot by renowned American photographer Annie Leibovitz, who has famously photographed the Queen before.

-In some photos, Theresa is pictured in a £225 deep blue L.K Bennett dress, and matching £225 blue coat, as the designer is a favourite of hers.
+In some photos, Theresa is pictured in a £225 deep blue L.K Bennett dress (opens in new tab), and matching £225 blue coat (opens in new tab), as the designer is a favourite of hers.
 She is also seen wearing a pair of her own shoes, a pair of patent leather over the knee boots, which she previously wore to meet the queen.
-And although the Prime Minister is famed for her style, in the interview she was keen to defend her interest in fashion – as she’s been forced to do many times before, sadly.
+And although the Prime Minister is famed for her style, in the interview she was keen to defend her interest in fashion - as she's been forced to do many times before, sadly.

 (Credit: Annie Leibovitz/Vogue)